 For how many lessons do you have to battle through this decision?
 In a classroom full of students with a variety of prior knowledge who all learn at varying paces, you are left with two grim choices.
 On the one hand, students that don’t master in the time limit set fall further and further behind, becoming disengaged with the subject.
 On the other hand, students learn at a pace which bores them.
 Seems like a lose-lose situation, especially in schools that do not have the scope to block and set classes.

 At Canons High School, we believe we may have found the solution.
-Last year, I wrote an extended article describing a personalised learning programme which we have developed and are trialling.
+Last year, I wrote an extended article describing a personalised learning programme which we have developed and are trialing.
 In short, it transforms the teacher-led classroom into a dynamic student-led learning environment which functions in the style of a workshop.
 Students learn at a pace and difficulty level which is right for them.
 Here is a video we made for our year 7 parents describing how it works.

 It is the pre-assessment that allows the teacher to set work for students at the right difficulty level.
 The progressive nature of the learning also means students can learn at a pace which suits them, picking up their learning from wherever they got to at the end of the previous lesson.

-We initially trialled this programme with three year 7 classes (phase 1) and ran it as an action research project to monitor its impact along the way.
+We initially trialed this programme with three year 7 classes (phase 1) and ran it as an action research project to monitor its impact along the way.
 As a result of its initial success, we rolled it out to five classes (phase 2) in the next year 7 cohort; and this year we have rolled it out to the whole new year 7 cohort of students (phase 3).

 We have to date implemented soft data analysis utilising student and staff surveys, focus groups and interviews as well as data analysis of student assessments for phases 1 and 2.
 In my previous article I discussed the outcomes from the phase 1 research, mentioning the positive impact on outcomes such as: